Telstra Logo

 Meaning and History

-The company has updated its corporate identity many times, but the transformations have always been careful, in some ways even conservative.
-The designers were not faced with the task of re-acquainting people with the Telstra brand.
-They only needed to emphasize its characteristic features – something that everyone already knew well.
-Therefore, logos from different years have a lot in common – particularly the element in the form of a “falling” letter “T.”
+The company has often updated its corporate identity, but the transformations have always been careful, in some ways even conservative.
+The designers were not tasked with reacquainting people with the Telstra brand.
+They only needed to emphasize its characteristic features, something everyone already knew well.
+Therefore, logos from different years have much in common, particularly the element of a “falling” letter “T.”

 What is Telstra?